NCERT Solutions Class 11 Chemistry Structure of Atom – Free PDF Download

 sodium atom.
 Calculate the ionisation energy of sodium in kJ mol–1.

 Ans: Ionization energy (E) of sodium =

 Q.11.
-A 25 watt bulb discharges monochromatic yellow light of wavelength of 0.57µm.
-Ascertain the rate of discharge of quanta every second.
+A 25-watt bulb emits monochromatic yellow light of the wavelength of 0.57µm.
+Calculate the rate of emission of quanta per second.